Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Primary attributes can also be tracked in half points; an attribute with an extra .5 point grants +1 reroll when using that attribute, as per basic rules.

 Primary attributes peak at a maximum permanent value of 7.
-Their minimum permanent values are 1, though it is still possible to reduce them to 0 through effects or attribute damage.
+Their minimum permanent value is 1, though it is still possible to reduce them to 0 through effects or attribute damage.
 Attributes cannot be made negative.

 --------